File Type Identifier / Detector: 6 Best to Use in 2025

-If you’re looking for a more generic solution for identifying unrecognized file types, here are six options to help you find unknown files or files that have been given the wrong extension.
+If you’re looking for a more generic solution to identify unknown file types, here are six options to help you find or correct them.

 1. Toolsley File Identifier Webpage